 Bees are the most wonderful creatures, and as we know they have been struggling for some time now due to the change in climate and conditions.
 For a healthy and fertile garden, bees can be amazing and you can attract them in by planting bee-friendly seeds and plants before the spring sets in.
 A big shrub such as a hydrangea can be a great choice for this and it will be a plant which flowers all through the summer.
 Once they are in bloom the bees will come flooding in and your garden will thrive as a result.

-Thank you to our contributor for this reminder!
+Thank you to our writer for this reminder!
 It’s most certainly true that we start to long for gardening quickly in the winter.
 Fortunately, I enjoy earlier springs here in the Carolinas.
 Preparing the garden for spring for me starts right after Christmas.

 One editorial note: while I agree with attracting bees, in general, I do not advise planting your hydrangea during the winter.
 Leave that project until spring.
 Instead, search through your plant catalogs and select one to order in March.